Engineering Services Outsourcing Market Size and Share

 Engineering Services Outsourcing Market Analysis by Mordor Intelligence

-The Engineering Services Outsourcing Market size is valued at USD 315.61 billion in 2025 and is projected to climb to USD 578.67 billion by 2030, translating into a sturdy 12.89% CAGR over the forecast period.
-This momentum reflects a structural pivot: software-defined product road maps are shortening design cycles, geopolitical tensions are rerouting work to balanced delivery footprints, and AI-augmented computer-aided engineering is compressing validation timeframes.
+The Engineering Services Outsourcing Market size is estimated at USD 164.71 billion in 2026, and is expected to reach USD 312.65 billion by 2031, at a CAGR of 13.68% during the forecast period (2026-2031).
+Software-defined product road maps are shortening design cycles, geopolitical tensions are rerouting work to balanced delivery footprints, and AI-augmented computer-aided engineering is compressing validation timeframes.
 Providers now function as strategic R&D extensions rather than tactical cost centers, a shift that redefines pricing models, contract scopes, and vendor selection criteria.
 Capital expenditure controls at original-equipment manufacturers (OEMs) reinforce outsourcing uptake, while domain-specific talent shortages raise demand for partners that meld software skills with deep engineering know-how.
 These converging forces collectively sustain double-digit growth across the engineering services outsourcing market.

 Key Report Takeaways

-- By service type, Product Engineering commanded 29.36% of the engineering services outsourcing market share in 2024, whereas Digital Engineering & Software is advancing at a brisk 14.92% CAGR through 2030.
+- By service type, Product Engineering commanded 29.02% of the engineering services outsourcing market share in 2025, whereas Digital Engineering and Software is advancing at a brisk 14.35% CAGR through 2031.

 Global Engineering Services Outsourcing Market Trends and Insights